 - 19. Mr Brunnen will speak to the risks presented by level crossings both to those seeking to use the crossings, and to the operational railway.
 His evidence sets out (inter alia) that: - a.
 Collectively, level crossings form the largest contributor to train accident risk on the railway network (PoE §7.2); - b.
 That, over the past 10 years, 77% of all accidental level crossing fatalities have involved pedestrian users (PoE §7.7); and - c.
 The number of 'near misses' with non-vehicular users over the last 3 years shows a gradually worsening trend (PoE §7.8). - 20.
 He will explain that it is, therefore, Network Rail's policy to seek to eliminate at-grade traverses across the railway, wherever possible, and that the reduction of the number of level crossings across the network is an important strategic priority, consistent with the regulatory duties under which Network Rail must operate (PoE §6.2). - 21.
 Dr Algaard will explain in evidence how Network Rail's wider strategy has been applied to the Anglia region.
 She will discuss how, in addition to continuing to focus on the highest risk crossings, the Anglia Route has developed a strategy to reduce and rationalise the level crossing estate across the Anglia Region: documented in the Anglia Crossing Reduction CRD (NR18).
-The current Order seeks to remove level crossings which primarily fall within Phase 1 of that strategy8; namely: - Crossings on main lines where users could be diverted to alternative crossing points through use of existing nearby infrastructure, or which could be closed or downgraded due to extremely low usage (Phase 1).
+The current Order seeks to remove level crossings which primarily fall within Phases 1 & 2 of that strategy; namely: - a.
+Crossings on main lines where users could be diverted to alternative crossing points through use of existing nearby infrastructure, or which could be closed or downgraded due to extremely low usage (Phase 1); and - b.
+Crossings on branch lines where users could be diverted to alternative crossing points through use of existing nearby infrastructure, or which could be closed or downgraded due to extremely low usage (Phase 2).

-7 ORR "Periodic Review 2013: Final determination of Network Rail's outputs for funding for 2014-19" extracted at §5.9 of Mark Brunnen's PoE.
-Extracts are can also be found at NR/15
+6 ORR "Periodic Review 2013: Final determination of Network Rail's outputs for funding for 2014-19" extracted at §5.9 of Mark Brunnen's PoE.